atralex/atralex/README.md

 ## 🛠 Skills
 ### Programming and Frameworks
+- Frontend with ReactJS and ReactTS
 - Backend with JavaScript/TypeScript and Node.js (Express)
 - Backend with Python and Flask

 ### Databases and IoT
-- Database management with MySQL and MongoDB
+- Database management with MySQL, PostgreSQL, MongoDB, Redis and DynamoDB
-- AWS SQS
+- AWS
 - IoT solutions with Fiware and Node-Red

 ### Deployment and Operating Systems